telerik/fiddler-everywhere-docs/knowledge-base/capturing-python-traffic.md

 ## Setting Fiddler Proxy through Environment Variables

 For Fiddler Everywhere to capture traffic from a Python application, the application must be set to respect the Fiddler Everywhere proxy.
 You can achieve that by setting the environment variables `http_proxy` and `https_proxy`.
 The `export` command (for macOS and Linux) or the `set` command (for Windows).
-The `export` command will generate an environment variable that will be included in a child process environment.
+The `export` command will generate an environment variable in a child process environment.
 It does not affect other already-existing settings.

 The following example demonstrates how to define the proxy settings through environmental variables on **macOS** and **Linux**.
 Note that you need to have the Fiddler root CA exported to the Desktop folder through **Settings > HTTPS > Advanced > Export Root Certificate (PEM/ASCII)**.